 There are 2.3 miles of paved multi-use trails meandering throughout the Park and around Como Lake.
 You’ll be sharing the trails with lots of hikers, runners, strollers and dogs so be aware!
+A perfect family destination.
 Here’s the Como Park map.

 Crosby Farm Regional Park (Saint Paul)

 Crosby Farm has almost 7 miles of paved multi-use trails that take you through woods, wetlands, around its two lakes and along the Mississippi River.
-Fort Snelling State Park is just across the way.
+Fort Snelling State Park is just across the river.
 Here’s the map.
 This park is a very scenic detour off the Sam Morgan Regional Trail.

 Fort Snelling State Park (Saint Paul)

 Fort Snelling State Park has 18 miles of gravel hike/bike trails and 5 miles of paved multi-use trails.
 (Pike Island’s trails are for foot traffic only.)
 Much of the trail system follows the Minnesota River with a bridge over to Picnic Island.
-A fun family event to explore the Park by bike.
+Why not bike it with the family, then have a picnic on Picnic Island?
 Here’s the Fort Snelling map.

 Gateway State Trail (Saint Paul, Maplewood, North Saint Paul)

 The Gateway State Trail is a paved multi-use trail that runs 18 miles from St. Paul to Pine Point Regional Park near Stillwater.
-The terrain is fairly level, but the scenery varied: from downtown St. Paul through woods, parks, fields, wetlands and past lakes.
+The terrain is fairly level, but the scenery varied: from urban Saint Paul through woods, parks, fields, wetlands and past lakes.
 Here’s the Gateway Trail map.

 Hidden Falls Regional Park (Saint Paul)

-Hidden Falls has almost 7 miles of paved multi-use trails, much of it along the Mississippi River.
+Hidden Falls has almost 7 miles of paved multi-use trails, much of it with fantastic views of the Mississippi River.
 Try taking the short dirt loop over Hidden Creek on the north end for a little mountain biking.
 Here’s the map.